 In many countries that produce television, you can often find one or two shows off in a corner, away from their stablemates.
 The shows I'm talking about are rarely about bells, whistles, and any kind of spectacle; instead these programmes are rocks, in a world marked by change and the constant threat of cancellation.
 They just are.

 Country Calendar is one such show.
 Even the title is a sign of solidity, with its reminders of the routine and the grand.
-Over a history spanning 50 years, it has won all major domestic awards in its categories (from Feltex to Qantas) plus gongs at international festivals.
+Over a history spanning 50-plus years, it has won all major domestic awards in its categories (from Feltex to Qantas) plus gongs at international festivals.

 Still, it would be wrong to say that New Zealand's longest-running programme was born perfectly-formed.
 When pipe-smoking radio man Fred Barnes introduced the first episode on 6 March 1966, back in the talking head days of television, the emphasis was on interviews and rural news (though it featured short shot-on-location segments, right from the start).
 The show had been requested by Broadcasting's Director-General Gilbert Stringer — and despite protestations to the contrary, the intended audience was farmers.
 During Barnes first big interview, the show's Italian producer caused consternation by insisting on dimming the lights every time a question was asked (see clip, two minutes into 40 Years of Country Calendar).